Belfast-Hackathon-Team/ms-game/README.md

-# Game Submission for the Morgan Stanely Challenge at the GUTS Hackathon Feb 2021
+# Game Submission for the Morgan Stanley Challenge at the GUTS Hackathon Feb 2021